Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 SS1_SPP_Pilot.L <- 10000
 ```

-Then we define a function to apply the pilot run and implement with parallel computation for it.
+Then we define a function to implement the pilot run with parallel computation.
 Here the settings follow what we introduced in the simulation study section $6.1$ of the paper, that is, $\pi(\beta)=\text{U}(50, 400), \pi(\gamma)=\text{U}(0,1)$ and $R=\hat{R}$ we obtained by the profile pseudo-likelihood method illustrated above.

 ``` r